CalebBell/fluids/docs/tutorial.rst

 velocity, viscosity, density, and roughness - it accepts Reynolds number and relative roughness.
 This makes the API cleaner and encourages modular design.

-All functions are desiged to accept inputs in base SI units.
+All functions are designed to accept inputs in base SI units.
 However, any set of consistent units given to a function will return a consistent result;
 for instance, a function calculating volume doesn't care if given an input in inches or meters; the output units will be the cube of those given to it.